-- The data used for the preparation of this report has been collected from Tadawul. - Due to the unavailability of Financial Statements of some of the listed companies, or the presence of Arabic Financials for those companies, the data could not be extracted, and to preserve uniformity, the said companies were excluded from our analysis to avoid any misrepresentation of their numbers, which might lead to spurious or unreasonable conclusions.
-Furthermore, with WAFA having been abstained from writing new business by SAMA and owing to the acquisition between Walaa and MetLife in 2019, both WAFA and MetLife have been excluded from the report. - SSTC and Al Jazira Takaful Taawuni Co. have been merged, therefore, we have excluded SSTC from our analysis and used merged financials. - Gulf Union and Al Ahlia Cooperative insurance have been merged; therefore, we have excluded Al Ahlia Cooperative insurance from our analysis and used merged financials for Gulf Union and Al Ahlia Cooperative Insurance. - Saudi Indian Cooperative Insurance Company has already filed for bankruptcy and its financials are not available on Tadawul.
-Therefore, we have not considered this company in our analysis. - The information, materials and opinions presented in this report are for general information purposes only, are not intended to constitute legal or other professional advice and should not be relied on or treated as a substitute for specific advice relevant to particular circumstances.
-Although we make reasonable efforts to update the information in this report.
+- The data used for the preparation of this report has been collected from Tadawul.
+Insurance Industry KSA has 29 insurance companies, we have included 27 insurance companies in our analysis.
+We have excluded AI Sagr Cooperative Insurance Company and Gulf Union AI Ahlia Cooperative Insurance Company from our analysis. - Al Sagr Cooperative Insurance Company announces its inability to publish its financial results for the six months ending on 30-06-2021 in (Tadawul) at the specified time. - Gulf Union and Al Ahlia Cooperative insurance have merged.
+However, we have excluded Gulf Union Al Ahlia Cooperative Insurance Company excluded from all of our analysis as it was not published financial as of the compilation date. - SSTC and Aljazira Takaful Taawuni Co. have merged.
+Therefore, in our analysis, we have excluded SSTC from our analysis and used merged financials. - Saudi Indian Cooperative Insurance Company has already filed for bankruptcy, and its financials are not available on Tadawul.
+Therefore, we have not considered this company in our analysis. - All segment wise analysis are carried out based on 74% of the total insurance industry business in the Kingdom of Saudi Arabia. - Due to the unavailability of Financial Statements of some of the listed companies, or the presence of Arabic Financials for those companies, the data could not be extracted, and to preserve uniformity, the said companies were excluded from our analysis to avoid any misrepresentation of their numbers which might lead to spurious or unreasonable conclusions.
+Furthermore, with WAFA having been abstained from writing new business by SAMA and owing to the acquisition between Walaa and MetLife in 2019, both WAFA and MetLife have been excluded from the report. - The information, materials and opinions presented in this report are for general information purposes only, which are not intended to constitute legal or other professional advice and should not be relied on or treated as a substitute for specific advice relevant to particular circumstances.
+Although, we make reasonable efforts to update the information in this report.